I will not be running again... But man oh man, ISD needs a lot of help!

 I ran for School Board because as MLK said, "There comes a time when one must take a position that is neither safe, nor politic, nor popular, but he must take it because conscience tells him it is right”.

-My areas of focus are:
+My areas of focus STILL are:

 Safety.
 Safety must come before education.
 Bullying, victim protection, transportation, walking paths to school, infectious diseases, racism, and the opioid crisis must-have new policies in place created with parents, students, teachers, specialists, and administrators to outline specific rules and consequences to help each student progress into adulthood.